the page is loading

 According to tradition in many areas of the island, it was believed that on New Year’s Eve the first thing you should see is a mountain and a healthy neighbor so that you too can live healthy and many years, as much as the mountains.
 If you see the sea then you will be constantly agitated like the sea.

-Let’s dive into the traditional New Year’s customs in Crete.
+Let’s dive into the New Year traditions in Crete.

 Water and Stone